-This product was published including pre-operative boundaries that were postponed to May 2021 due to the pandemic.
-The wards affected are the following: Basingstoke & Deane, Cambridge, Chorley, Halton, Hartlepool, Oxford, Pendle, Rotherham and Salford.
+Boundary-line was published including pre-operative boundaries that were postponed to May 2021 due to the Coronavirus pandemic.
+Ten Districts were affected: Basingstoke & Deane, Cambridge, Chorley, Halton, Hartlepool, Oxford, Pendle, Rotherham and Salford.

 For academics or policy-makers, Boundary-Line brings the statistics in your reports to life.
 It lets you show differences between regions or councils using easy-to-read shaded maps.